mercy12-boop/Phase-1-Project-Task-Turtle/README.md

 Usage
 Here's how to use the Habits Tracker:

-Add Habits: Click on the "+" button to add new habits to your tracker.
+Add Habits: Fill in the habit in the habits form, and click "Add habit to the habits tracker"
-Track Progress: For each habit, click on the checkbox to mark it as completed for the day.
+Edit: Edit the habit, or frequency using the edit butoon next to each habit Track Progress: For each habit, click on the checkbox to mark it as completed for the day.
-View Insights: Navigate to the insights section to view your habit tracking history and visualize your progress over time.
-Set Reminders: Access the settings to customize reminders according to your preferences.
 Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please follow these steps: